-This course is intended to provide students with a graduate level (re) introduction to the development and current status of physical cultural studies (PCS) theories.
-In this course, we approach the physical cultural studies oeuvre as an inter- and trans-disciplinary approach to the analysis of human movement, embodiment and corporeal representation within and across social and cultural institutions.
-In the process of unpacking the theoretical bases of PCS, we will be visiting and revisiting classic and core theoretical statements in sociology, philosophy and the humanities on the nature of the society.

-We will pay attention to key thinkers who have contributed to the study of PCS in the context of the self and culture, and on key political and social/cultural scholars across domains and disciplines whose theoretical paradigms continue to offer PCS alternative and radical visions for social justice.
+This course is intended to provide students with a graduate level introduction to physical cultural studies (PCS) and some of its underlying theories.
+In this course, we approach the physical cultural studies as an inter- and trans-disciplinary approach to the analysis of human movement, embodiment, and corporeal representation within and across social and cultural institutions.
+In the process of unpacking some of the theoretical bases of PCS, we will pay attention to some key thinkers who have contributed to the study of PCS.
+We will also introduce a range of scholars whose theoretical and analytical paradigms continue to offer PCS alternative and radical visions for social justice.
+The relationships between culture, power, embodiment, the production of knowledge and the conditions under which lives are governed, subjected to practices of normativity, discipline, scientization, (dis)placement, othering, vulnerability, and violence will be examined.
+We will explore how the future of PCS might benefit from philosophical, social, and political paradigms of resistance, abolition, livingness, responsibility and reciprocity and from new ways of ordering earthly life.